rajanprajapati1/rajanprajapati1/README.md

 + a lot more ;)

 ## Skills
-- 👨‍💻 TypeScript, JavaScript, PHP, C#
+- 👨‍💻  JavaScript, HTML ,CSS
-- ⚙️ React, Svelte, Vue
+- ⚙️ React, NEXT JS, VANILLA JS
-- 👁️ SASS, CSS, Stylus
+- 👁️ SASS, CSS, Styled-components ,SCSS ,TAILWIND
-- 💽 MySQL, SQL, Mongo
+- 💽  MongoDB
+- 🔥  NodeJS ,ExpressJs , JWT ,PASSPORT JS
-+ a lot more :D
++ a lot more :

 👇 Hit in your console or terminal to connect with me.